Transcript

 It’s a great question.
 Most of the times this is a garbage in garbage out challenge where

-tested or or explored copilot and proposals a few months ago might have been very
+tested or explored Copilot and proposals a few months ago might have been very

 00:02:55 Speaker 1